 Walnut contains innumerable nuances of hue, from yellow to gray to brown.
 Used by carpenters and cabinet-makers, it is often found in moldings or the interiors of luxury cars.
 A noble and durable wood, walnut attracts designers in search of elegance.

 Birch is Common in very cold climates, the birch is a highly resistant wood.
 Shocks, blows, twisting—it can handle all of it.
-Yet, unlike the oak, its wood is flexible, easy to shape.
+Yet, unlike the oak, its wood is flexible and easy to shape.
 It is used for its lovely range of colors, from cream to pale yellow, in many wooden glasses.

 Zebrano has been used by numerous cabinetmakers and artists.
 Imported from Gabon and Cameroon, it is prized for the manufacture of luxury furniture and string instruments.
 Today, this noble material is used in the manufacture of wooden glasses.